haneyr/bq-academy-datagov-lab/README.md

 **[View Notebook](./03%20-%20Import%20Metadata.ipynb)**

 **What You'll Learn:**
-- Creating custom metadata fields for your specific needs
 - Importing metadata from external systems into Dataplex
-- Adding business context to technical metadata
 - Programmatically updating catalog entries

 **Why This Matters:**
-If you have metadata scattered across different tools (old catalogs, spreadsheets, business glossaries), you can consolidate it into Dataplex.
-This notebook shows you how to bring in external metadata and add business-specific fields like data owners, stewardship info, or classification levels.
+If you have metadata from other systems, like Databricks, you can consolidate it into Dataplex.
+This notebook shows you how to bring in external metadata.

 ---